imahdio/HTML-Essential-Training/06-Media/README.md

 consortium-a group of companies, organizations, etc. that have joined together to work on a particular project

-underlying technology-*based my study friend opinion* fundamental or basic technology and to get into more details it is refering to html css and javascript
+underlying technology-*based my study friend opinion* fundamental or basic technology (to get into more details it maybe refering to html, css and javascript)

 emerge-to appear or become known